hsutter/gcpp/README.md

 - Similarly, `make_shared` and `shared_ptr` automate managing the lifetime of a single shared heap object.
 Using them is usually as efficient as (and always easier and less brittle than) managing reference counts by hand.

-- In gcpp, `deferred_heap` and `deferred_ptr` take a stab at how we might automate managing the lifetime of a group of shared heap objects that (a) may contain cycles or (b) need deterministic pointer manipulation space and time cost.
+- In gcpp, `deferred_heap` and `deferred_ptr` take a stab at how we might automate managing the lifetime of a **group of related shared heap objects** that (a) may contain cycles and/or (b) needs deterministic pointer manipulation space and time cost.
 The goal is that using them be usually as efficient as (and easier and more robust than) managing ownership and writing custom tracing logic by hand to discover and perform destruction of unreachable objects.

-### Goals and non-goals

-_**gcpp is**_:

-- a demo of another fallback option for the rare cases where `unique_ptr`, `shared_ptr`, and `weak_ptr` aren't quite enough, notably when you have objects that refer to each other in owning cycles or when you need to defer destructor execution to meet real-time deadlines or bound destructor stack cost;

-- designed to encourage tactical isolated use, where each `deferred_heap` is its own little self-contained island of memory and objects;

-- strict about meeting C++'s zero-overhead abstraction principle (a.k.a. "you don't pay for what you don't use and you usually couldn't write it more efficiently by hand") -- space and time cost is always proportional to how much `deferred_heap` allocation and `deferred_ptr` use your code performs, including zero cost if your code never does any allocation; and

-- a fun project to try out and demo some ideas you might borrow to write your own similar facility.

-_**gcpp is not**_:

-- production quality, so don't email me for support;

-- scalable, so don't try having millions of pointers; or

-- well tested, so expect bugs.

-_**gcpp will not ever**_ trace the whole C++ heap, incur uncontrollable or global pauses, add a "finalizer" concept, permit object "resurrection," be recommended as a default allocator, or replace `unique_ptr` and `shared_ptr` -- we are very happy with C++'s current lifetime model, and the aim here is only to see if we can add a fourth fallback when today's options are insufficient to replace code we would otherwise have to write by hand in a custom way every time we need it.
+Because reachability is a property of the whole group, not of a single object or subgroup, an abstraction that owns the whole group is needed.

 ## Target use cases